-Microeconom ic Theory-Choose one of three courses: AGEC 619 ECON 607 ECON 629 Managerial Economics for Agribusiness, Foundations of Microeconomic Theory, or Microeconomic Theory Macroeconon nic Theory-Choose one of two courses: ECON 611 ECON 636 Foundations of Macroeconomic Theory, or Macroeconomic Theory I Quantitative 1 Methods: AGEC 621 AGEC 661 Econometrics for Agribusiness, or Applied Econometric Methods in Agriculture AGEC 622 AGEC 641 AGEC 643 Agribusiness Analysis and Forecasting, or Operations Research Methods in Agricultural Economics, and Applied Simulation in Agricultural Economics Subtotal of Re equired Courses Field Requirements-Nine hours of 600-level Agricultural Economics courses (Excluding AGEC 681, 684, 685, and 693) Research Requirements AGEC 693 Professional Study Paper or . an elective course approved by the Student's Advisor Electives Total Credits
+Microeconom nic Theory-Choose one of three courses: AGEC 619 ECON 607 ECON 629 Managerial Economics for Agribusiness, Foundations of Microeconomic Theory, or Microeconomic Theory Macroeconon nic Theory-Choose one of two courses: ECON 611 ECON 636 Foundations of Macroeconomic Theory, or Macroeconomic Theory I Quantitative Methods: AGEC 621 AGEC 661 Econometrics for Agribusiness, or Applied Econometric Methods in Agriculture AGEC 622 AGEC 641 AGEC 643 Agribusiness Analysis and Forecasting, or Operations Research Methods in Agricultural Economics, and Applied Simulation in Agricultural Economics Subtotal of Required Courses Field Require ements-Nine hours of 600-level Agricultural Economics courses (Excluding AC GEC 681, 684, 685, and 693) Research Rec quirements AGEC 693 Professional Study Paper or . an elective course approved by the Student's Advisor Electives Total Credits

-Any course taken as AGEC 685 Directed Studies will require the completion of a commitment form.
+Any course taken as AGEC 685 Directed Studies will require the completion of a 685 commitment form.
 Each AGEC 685 course taken must have a completed commitment form on file in the Graduate Office, which will include an outline of objectives, and a syllabus with grading criteria.

 AGEC 684 Professional Internship is an elective option for Master of Science-Non-Thesis students.
-For information about the Internship program, consult the Procedural Manual for the Master of Science Internship Program
+For information about the Internship program, consult the Procedural Manual for the Master of Science Internship Program Manual for the Master of Science Internship Program

 Prior to registering for AGEC 693 Professional Study, the student must complete the "Professional Study Proposal Form".
 The Professional Study paper should focus on an issue of special interest and relevance to the student's specialty area and must show evidence of an ability to complete an applied research project, including defining the project's objectives, analyzing the problem, and writing the results in a paper using an acceptable manuscript format.
 The advisor or his/her designee will supervise the development of this paper.
-Students should refer to the AGEC 693 Professional Study Paper for instruction concerning the preparation of the professional study paper.
+Students should refer to the AGEC 693 Professional Study Paper for instruction concerning the preparation paper.
 The completed paper will be presented to the student's advisor, who assigns a letter grade.
 Bound copies of the paper are to be provided to Advisory Committee members upon request.
 In addition, a pdf version of the paper is to be submitted to the Grad Office.

 The final oral examination, taken after all other requirements are completed, covers course work and the Professional Study paper.
-A "Request and Announcement of the Final Examination" form must be submitted at least two weeks prior to the desired exam date.
+A "Request and Announcement of the Final Examination" form must be submitted through the Academic Requirements Completion System (ARCS) at least two weeks prior to the desired exam date.